 Real Estate Investment Audit Colombia — Lynceus Law Firm

-You already own property in Colombia but are you sure everything was done correctly?
+You already own property in Colombia, but are you sure everything was done correctly?
 Is the deed registered in your name?
-Is your FDI registered with the Banco de la República?
+Is your Foreign Direct Investment registered with the Banco de la República?
 Do you have the certificate you need for a visa or future sale?
-A real estate investment audit Colombia is what we do as lawyers when a foreign buyer comes to us with a property they already own and wants to know if there are legal gaps before those gaps become expensive problems.
+A real estate investment audit in Colombia is what we do as lawyers when a foreign buyer comes to us with a property they already own and wants to know if there are legal gaps before those gaps become expensive problems.

 Have legal questions?